-This heightened security is achieved in layers, with multiple approaches concurrently at work – just as safety in nuclear power plants is accomplished through duplicate back-up systems.
-To begin with, nuclear power plants are inherently secure, robust structures, built to withstand hurricanes, tornadoes and earthquakes.
-Additional security measures are in place: well trained and armed security officers; equipment and structures, including physical barriers, intrusion detection and surveillance systems; and access controls.
-Another layer of protection is in place for coordinating threat information and response.
-The NRC works closely with the Department of Homeland Security (DHS), FBI, intelligence agencies, the departments of Defense and Energy, states, and local law enforcement.
-These relationships ensure the NRC can act quickly on any threats that might affect its licensed facilities and allows effective emergency response from “outside the fence” should a serious terrorist attack occur.
+This robust security is achieved in layers, with multiple approaches concurrently at work – just as safety in nuclear power plants is accomplished through duplicate back-up systems.
+To begin with, nuclear power plants are inherently secure, robust structures.
+They are built to withstand hurricanes, tornadoes and earthquakes.
+Additional security measures are in also place, such as well-trained and armed security officers, physical barriers, and intrusion detection and surveillance systems.

 Nuclear Facility Security

 The NRC requires nuclear power plants and some nuclear fuel facilities to have significant security measures in place.
 Research and test reactors, radiological material holders and others licensed by the NRC also must have security measures in place.